Difficulty Revisited

-Rethinking Difficulties ! a first trial.
+Rethinking Difficulties ! an unconcluded topic.

 To make things comparabe, lets use the one and only puzzle really EVERYONE knows & (most) love.